 Ginette says it is important to carry out due diligence on a house before you buy.
 “Agents tell you that you don’t need a lawyer, or a survey, but you do.
 It is lucky that we speak Spanish, otherwise we would have found it very difficult.”

 Few people tend to buy second homes in cities.
 They are generally looking for an escape to either the seaside or the mountains.
-But such are the attractions of Barcelona that a number of second homebuyers have decided to buy there.
+But such are the attractions of the Catalan capital that a number of second homebuyers have decided to buy property for sale in Barcelona.

 Robert Shaw, an Englishman in his fifties, has already bought one apartment in the Eixample and is just closing on a second deal.
 “I bought the first flat to give me a place to stay in Barcelona when I visit friends,” he says.
 “I have now bought another flat as an investment.
 Even though prices have doubled in the past four years, I think there are good opportunities here.”

-When Shaw is not in Barcelona, he rents out his flats via a short-term letting agency, Barcelon Apartments.
+When Shaw is not in Barcelona, he rents out his flats via a short-term letting agency, Barcelona Apartments.
 “Without them, I definitely would not have bought a second property,” he says.